Frequently Asked Questions

 Yes.
 Our grants are limited to 501(c)(3) nonprofit organizations.

-- Organizations that are not tax-exempt under section 501(c)(3) of the Internal Revenue Code
+- Organizations and individuals that are not tax-exempt under section 501(c)(3) of the Internal Revenue Code

-- Political campaigns, lobbying efforts, protests, and demonstrations
+- Political campaigns and action groups, lobbying efforts, advocacy, protests, and demonstrations

-- Sponsorships, events, tournaments, crowd-funding, national fundraising campaigns, awards, or entrance tickets
+- Sponsorships, events, tournaments, crowd-funding, fundraising campaigns, awards, or entrance tickets

 We award capital and program grants.
 We do not typically award grants to cover operating costs, except for occasional grants for repairs or maintenance to existing fixed assets.